-This awareness raising video was developed to highlight the fact that brain injury can happen to anyone, anywhere, at any time..
-It also challenges the public misconception that it requires a significant event, such as a car crash, that leads to an ABI.
+This awareness raising video was developed by BIAT to highlight the fact that brain injury can happen to anyone, anywhere, at any time.
+It also challenges the common misconception that it requires a significant event, such as a car crash, to sustain a brain injury.

 BIAT Panel Discussion: "Brain Injury and Family Violence"

-As a part of 2016 National Brain Injury Awareness Week, BIAT worked with local media and design business Domin8 Designs to produce a short video with Alf, a Tasmanian with an acquired brain injury (ABI), to hear about his story and lived experience.
+As part of 2016 National Brain Injury Awareness Week, BIAT worked with local media and design business Domin8 Designs to produce a short video with Alf, a Tasmanian man living with an acquired brain injury (ABI), to hear about his story and lived experience.

 BIAT's Heads Up 2 Brain Injury schools program featured on the local news.